General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: Observable Signatures

 To demonstrate this, we provide a comparison between the highest resolution in the $L = 12$ simulations ($\mathrm{NSbh_{R3}}$) with \imrphenomdnrtidal~\cite{Dietrich:2019kaq}, which is invoked using \lalsuite~\cite{lalsuite}. \imrphenomdnrtidal\ uses a closed-form, analytical expression of the tidal contributions of a binary system that is calibrated to NR data \cite{Dietrich:2017aum, Dietrich:2019kaq}, which is then added to the phase of a BBH baseline model \cite{Khan:2015jqa}.
 For our comparison, we align the NR waveform with the model waveform by finding the appropriate time and phase shifts $\delta t, \,\, \delta \phi$ that minimize the integral

 over some chosen frequency interval or alignment window, typically near the beginning of the NR waveform~\cite{Hotokezaka:2016bzh}.

 The result is shown in the top panel of Fig.~\ref{fig:waveformcomparison}, with the dashed vertical lines corresponding to the alignment window, and the solid black vertical line corresponding to the merger in the NR simulation.
 The top panel contains the comparisons of the waveforms for the duration of the simulation; the bottom panel indicates the corresponding phase differences between the waveform model and $\mathrm{NSbh_{R3}}$.
-The dark-gray band corresponds to the error or phase difference between the highest and second-highest resolutions with $L=12$, $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R2}})$, while the light-gray band corresponds to the phase difference between the highest resolutions of the $L=12$ and $L=11$ simulations, $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R3}^{L11}})$ designating them using the corresponding colored bands.
+We show different types of dephasing errors: the error between the highest and second-highest resolutions of the $L=12$ configuration, $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R2}})$, and the error between the highest resolutions between the configurations with $L=11$ and $L=12$, $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R3}^{L11}})$ designating them using the corresponding colored bands.
 For both cases, we also compute errors where we first align the lower resolution ($\mathrm{NSbh_{R2}}$) or $L=11$ configuration ($\mathrm{NSbh_{R3}^{L11}}$) with respect to $\mathrm{NSbh_{R3}}$ in the same manner as we aligned the \imrphenomdnrtidal~model.

-Comparing with \imrphenomdnrtidal, we note that the tidal effects seem greater than in the NR simulation, as seen by the shorter duration to the merger of the model.
+Compared with \imrphenomdnrtidal, the tidal effects in the model seem greater than in the NR simulation, as seen by the shorter time to the merger.
 Furthermore, the value obtained from the merger frequency function $f_{\text{merger}}$, which scales as $f_{\text{merger}} \propto 1/\sqrt{q}$, is attained earlier in the evolution so that the \imrphenomdnrtidal\ waveform gets tapered before the merger of the NR waveform.
 Overall, similar observations remain true also for other waveform models such as \seobnr\ \cite{Lackey:2018zvw} or \texttt{TEOBResumS}~\cite{Riemenschneider:2021ppj}, which we have tested as well.